lpc55/lpc55-hal/README.md

 convenient and efficient.
 It leverages Rust's type system to prevent common mistakes, such as attempting to use an uninitialized peripheral; these will be caught by compile-time errors.

-This library implements the [embedded-hal][embedded-hal], a collection of traits intended to abstract over platform-dependencies, allowing firmware and drivers to be quite portable.
+This library implements the [`embedded-hal`][embedded-hal], a collection of traits intended to abstract over platform-dependencies, allowing firmware and drivers to be quite portable.

+It also implements the [`usb-device`][usb-device] framework.

-Moreover, this library is compatible with the Cortex-M implementation of [RTFM][cortex-m-rtfm], a concurrency framework supporting preemptive multitasking with minimal footprint, which it does by delegating the scheduling to hardware.
+Moreover, this library is compatible with the Cortex-M implementation of [RTFM][cortex-m-rtfm], a concurrency framework supporting preemptive multitasking with minimal footprint.

 [![crates.io][crates-image]][crates-link]
 [![Documentation][docs-image]][docs-link]